athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 4/Ambush Scout.md

     desc: "`pf2:1` Club +9 (agile, sweep)\n__Damage__  1d6 + 5 bludgeoning"

   - name: "Ranged"
-    desc: "`pf2:1` Sling +8 (propulsive, range increment 50 feet, reload 1)\n__Damage__  1d6 + 5 bludgeoning"
+    desc: "`pf2:1` Club +8 (agile, sweep, thrown 10 ft.)\n__Damage__  1d6 + 5 bludgeoning"

   - name: "Ranged"
-    desc: "`pf2:1` Club +8 (agile, sweep, thrown 10 ft.)\n__Damage__  1d6 + 5 bludgeoning"
+    desc: "`pf2:1` Sling +8 (propulsive, range increment 50 feet, reload 1)\n__Damage__  1d6 + 5 bludgeoning"

   - name: "Brutal Beating"
     desc: "  The scout's brutality shakes foes' confidence.
-When the scout deals damage on a critical hit, the target is [[Conditions/Frightened 1|Frightened 1]], and the scout can knock the target up to 10 feet away (this is forced movement)."
+When the scout deals damage on a critical hit, the target is [[Conditions/Frightened|Frightened 1]], and the scout can knock the target up to 10 feet away (this is forced movement)."

   - name: "Snagging Strike"
     desc: "`pf2:1`  **Requirements** The scout has one hand free, and its target is within reach of that hand\n* * *\n\n**Effect** The scout makes a melee Strike while keeping one hand free.
 If this Strike hits, the target is [[Conditions/Off-Guard|Off-Guard]] until the start of the scout's next turn or until it leaves the scout's reach, whichever comes first."